 - The Arts

-You take six courses from six different groups: a first and second language, a humanities, a science, math, and an arts subject.
+You take six courses from six different groups: a first and second language, a humanities, a science, maths, and an arts subject.

-You then have the option to switch the arts subject for either a humanities, a science, or another math subject.
+You then have the option to switch the arts subject for either a humanities, a science, or another maths subject.

 Of these, you must choose a minimum of three (maximum four) higher level (HL) subjects, and a minimum of three standard level (SL) subjects.

 The main difference is that HL subjects are broader in scope, which means you’re required to demonstrate wider knowledge and understanding.